Reading in the Early Years and Key Stage One.

 The teaching of Phonics is an integral part of the curriculum.

 The teaching of phonics is of high priority to all teachers as it enables pupils to decode for reading and encode for spelling.
 We ensure that our teaching of phonics is rigorous, structured and enjoyable.
 Children have discrete, daily phonics sessions (Monday-Thursday) where they are introduced to new phonemes, can practise and revise previous learning and have plenty of opportunities to apply the knowledge they have.
-We use a range of multisensory strategies to enthuse and engage the children, including the use of interactive whiteboards, magnetic letters, speaking and listening, songs, rhymes and practical activities.
-We also research and use engaging resources that link up and support Letters and Sounds such as Jolly Phonics, Espresso, Mr Thorne and Singing Phonics.
+We use a range of multi-sensory strategies to enthuse and engage the children, including the use of interactive whiteboards, magnetic letters, speaking and listening, songs, rhymes and practical activities.

 Our first Paired reading session this year